SFB-ELAINE/WebProv/README.md

 See the branching instruction and rules [here](https://guides.github.com/introduction/flow/).
 Basically, when working on a feature or bug, create a branch off master.
 When you want to merge your changes, just create a PR.

 ## Deployment
+The frontend and backend are automatically deployed when PRs or new commits are merged/pushed to the `master` branch.
+The following sections describe how this deployment process was set up.

 ### Backend
 The backend is currently using `Heroku` for automatic deployments.
-The following commands were used to set up the Heroku backend.
+The following commands were used to set up the Heroku backend:
 ```
 export app=web-prov-backend
 heroku apps:create $app